Information Organization

 The MLIS program requires 43 units for graduation.
 Within those units, six courses (16 units) are required of all MLIS students and must be taken as part of all career pathways: INFO 203, INFO 200, INFO 202, INFO 204, INFO 285, and either INFO 289 or INFO 299.
 Beyond those six courses, a student is free to select electives reflecting individual interests and aspirations.

 If you are interested in this career pathway, you may choose to select from the foundation or recommended course electives listed below.
 Foundation courses form the foundational knowledge and skills for this pathway.
 If you can only select a few electives, then choose from the foundation courses.
-The recommended courses are very relevant, but not as foundational to this career pathway.
+See also the recommended courses in the Areas of Emphasis section below.

 The career pathway described here is provided solely for advising purposes.
 No special designation appears on your transcript or diploma.
-All students get an MLIS degree.
+All graduating students receive an MLIS degree.

 Note: For this career path INFO 202 is the most important course.
 If you are not comfortable with the material and format of INFO 202, then this is not the career for you.